Best Price Guaranteed

 Why do you need Magnesium During Pregnancy

 During pregnancy, the daily recommended intake of magnesium is higher than usual - around 400mg.
 This goes up even higher during breastfeeding and with certain conditions such as illness or a lack of exercise.
-Unfortunately, our diets rarely contain enough magnesium to keep us safe and healthy, so our only option is to supplement our intake with magnesium-rich foods or dietary supplements.

 How much Magnesium do pregnant women need